rancher/fleet-docs/docs/webhook.md

 # Using Webhooks Instead of Polling

-By default, Fleet utilizes polling (default: 15 seconds) to pull from a Git repo.However, this can be configured to utilize a webhook instead.Fleet currently supports Github, GitLab, Bitbucket, Bitbucket Server and Gogs.
+By default, Fleet utilizes polling (default: every 15 seconds) to pull from a Git repo.
+This is a convenient default that works reasonably well for a small number of repos (up to a few tens).

+For installations with multiple tens up to hundreds of Git repos, and in general to reduce latency (the time between a push to Git and fleet reacting to it), configuring webhooks is recommended instead of polling.

+Fleet currently supports Github, GitLab, Bitbucket, Bitbucket Server and Gogs.

 ### 1. Configure the webhook service.
 Fleet uses a gitjob service to handle webhook requests.
 Create an ingress that points to the gitjob service.